RuudVelo/lsrf_chatbot/README.md

 4. Make a `.env` file and add your OPENAI_API_KEY

 5. Ingest the docs you want to 'chat' with

 By default this repo a `source_documents` folder to store the documents to be ingested.
-You can replace the documents in there with your own.
+Originally I used transcripts of the LRSF podcasts.
+For each episode I had 1 file (.txt)

 Supported document extensions include: